Abstract

 Aaron D. Simowitz

-Prostitution in the United States in the early 19th century was almost entirely an individual, ad hoc, unorganized activity.
-Prostitutes were, for the most part, kept women who lived with a man, trading housework, cooking, and intimate relations for a roof over their heads and, occasionally, money.
-In the 1910s, the Progressive Movement arrived, bringing with it enforcement of harsh criminal penalties for prostitution for the first time.
-Within a couple of decades, the rigorously structured, commercialized prostitution industry that we know today had begun to emerge.
-Criminalization had transformed prostitution from a practice into an institution and business.
-This paper will examine the causal relationship between criminalization and institutionalization, focusing on the development of American prostitution.
+Prostitution in the United States in the early 19th century was an almost entirely individual, ad hoc, unorganized activity.
+In the 1910s, the Progressive Movement arrived, bringing with it enforcement of harsh criminal penalties of prostitution for the first time.
+Within a couple of decades, a rigorously structured, commercialized prostitution industry emerged.
+Prostitution transformed from a practice into an institution.

 Keywords: prostitution, criminalization